Hi! I'm Carissa!

 I've been using signs, in one capacity or another, since I was nine months old.
 My mother, a hearing speech pathologist, started teaching me basic and rudimentary signs so that I could better express myself.
 As I got older, I enjoyed being able to talk with my Deaf friends at church, most of whom were homeschooled or mainstreamed, but some of whom attended the California School for the Deaf in Riverside.
 After high school, aside from being able to help out in a pinch at work when my boss couldn't understand some Deaf clients, I never gave the fact that I had some familiarity with SEE (Signing Essential English) much thought, even taking Spanish as my foreign language in college.

 When my children were born, I taught them how to sign things like TOILET and FOOD, MORE and WATER, and with my eldest (Rory) it was simply to overcome a slight speech delay.
 When Rory started talking there was the assumption that she'd drop the signs.
-We used all the signs I had, a couple of old sign text-books, and a couple of Deaf classmates as our main resources, because we hadn't yet stumbled on Signing Time.
+We used all the signs I had, a couple of old sign text-books, and a couple of Deaf classmates as our main resources.

-I began doing online workshops, including a fantastic one under Juti Seshi from Love2ASL, volunteer interpreting (including for West Coast Haunters Convention) and low-risk community interpreting.
+I began doing workshops (online and in person), including one through Love2ASL, volunteer interpreting including for West Coast Haunters Convention) and low-risk community interpreting.
 I also did some coursework at Spartanburg College in South Carolina in preparation for my Educational Interpreter Performance Assessment (EIPA) exam.
 I took the test in early May 2013, and got back my passing score (3.7) in September, and got the chance to interpret for Trek in the Park, for a wedding and at the March Against Monsanto rally.
-In September I started working full-time for a local school district as an educational interpreter.

-In what spare/free time I have, I write (I completed a 50,00 word National Novel Writing Month novel last year), work on digital and paper collages, spend time with my munchkins and family (all who sign), and read as much as I can.
+When I have spare/free time I have, I write (I completed a 50K word National Novel Writing Month novel in November 2014), work on digital and paper collages, spend time with my munchkins and family (all who can sign), and read as much as I can.
 I love general fiction, auto/biographies, literature, newspapers and blogs.